KxSystems/docs/docs/ref/accumulators.md

 ### Binary application

-When the derived function is applied as a binary, the first evaluation applies the iterable to the function’s left argument and the first item of the its right argument, i.e. `m[x;first y]`.
+When the derived function is applied as a binary, the first evaluation applies the value to the function’s left argument and the first item of the its right argument, i.e. `m[x;first y]`.
 The result of this becomes the left argument in the next evaluation, for which the right argument is the second item of the right argument.
 And so on.

 ```q
 q)1000+\2 3 4